2022 Serbian general election: Government formation

 Vučić was sworn in again as president on 31 May; during his speech he had stated that the government would be formed by the end of July and that the government would potentially impose sanctions on Russia due to the 2022 Russian invasion of Ukraine.
-SPS confirmed that it would want to extend its cooperation with SNS, while the Democratic Alliance of Croats in Vojvodina (DSHV) and Alliance of Vojvodina Hungarians (VMSZ) also expressed its desire to join the government.
+SPS confirmed that it would want to extend its cooperation with SNS, while the Democratic Alliance of Croats in Vojvodina (DSHV) and Alliance of Vojvodina Hungarians (VMSZ) also expressed their desire to join the government.
 Vučić announced that consultations with all parliamentary lists would begin on 14 July.
 The consultations lasted until 18 July.
 The first constitutive session of the 2022–2026 convocation was held on 1 August.
 Brnabić received the mandate to form a new government on 27 August.
 The composition of her cabinet was presented on 23 October, while the cabinet was sworn in on 26 October.